All Episodes

 It's wrong, but it's but it makes sense because she doesn't understand Islam like so many people don't.

-And yet, because you can't see, and obviously you don't know his motives, you don't know if he's actually trying to kill her, right?
+And yet because you can't see and obviously you don't know his motives, you don't know if he's actually trying to kill her, right?

 He could be so furious that he's like, I'm going to drag you home and I'm going to teach you a lesson.

-Now, uh, here's the point: uh, obviously, if the daughter vanishes tomorrow and nobody knows where she is, and we have to go looking for her body, then he will have carried out that threat.
+Obviously, if the daughter vanishes tomorrow and nobody knows where she is and we have to go looking for her body.

-Yeah, and I guess what I'm saying is the juror should have been able to consider the combination of the cultural background of honor killing, the threat, and what they saw him doing, and then make a decision, a factual decision.
+Yeah, and I guess what I'm saying is the jurors should have been able to consider the combination of the cultural background of honor killing, the threat, and what they saw him doing, and then make a decision, a factual decision, does what you saw on that video constitute attempted murder?

 And you're saying quite clearly you think it did.